KatasPioneers/RoadWarriors-Pioneers/Architecture/Architecture.md

 Updates must be in the app within 5 minutes of an update (better than the competition)

+# Updating Reservations and Trip Details

+When it comes to updating existing reservations or trip details for users, Road Warrior relies on the following primary sources:

+1. **Travel Update Emails:** These emails come from agencies, airlines, cabs, and hotels.

+2. **Integrated API Interface:** Road Warrior interfaces with individual airline exchanges, cab services, hotels, and Global Distribution System (GDS) platforms such as SABRE and APOLLO.

+3. **Manual Updates:** Users can manually update their reservations and trip details directly on the Road Warrior Dashboard.

+In the travel update workflow, the Road Warrior Dashboard interfaces with the following services:

+- **Travel Update Parser Service:** Similar to the trip gathering flow, the Travel Email Scan Service polls the user's mailbox every 3 minutes to scan for new travel-related emails and feeds them to the Travel Emails Repository.
+The Travel Update Parser Service then identifies changes made to reservations and updates the dashboard accordingly.

+- **Travel Update Request Service:** This service polls all integrated travel exchanges, including airlines, cabs, hotels, SABRE, and APOLLO, every 3 minutes to request travel updates via their standard APIs.
+It updates the details in the dashboard.

+- **Manual Updates:** The Road Warrior Dashboard also interfaces with the user, allowing them to update or delete any existing reservation details.

+- **Notification Service:** Finally, any travel updates made on the dashboard are notified to the user via SMS and email.

 Items in the dashboard should be able to be grouped by trip, and once the trip is complete, the items should automatically be removed from the